pimterry/server-components/README.md

 var components = require("server-components");

-// Get the prototype for a new element var NewElement = components.newElement();
+// Get the prototype for a new element class NewElement extends components.HTMLElement {
     // When the element is created during DOM parsing, you can transform the HTML inside it.
     // This can be configurable too, either by setting attributes or adding HTML content
     // inside it or elsewhere in the page it can interact with.
 Elements can fire events
     // that other elements can receive to allow interactions, or even expose methods
-// or data that other elements in the page can access directly.
+    // or data that other elements in the page can access directly. connectedCallback() {
-NewElement.createdCallback = function () {
         this.innerHTML = "Hi there";
-};
+    }
+}

-// Register the element with an element name components.registerElement("my-new-element", { prototype: NewElement });
+// Register the element with an element name components.customElements.define("my-new-element", NewElement);
 ```

 For examples of more complex component definitions, take a look at the [example components](https://github.com/pimterry/server-components/blob/master/component-examples.md)